lfit/itpol/linux-workstation-security.md

 reason, as they routinely delay security updates due to having to wait for the upstream distribution to release it first.

-You'll be hard-pressed to find a distribution that does not use cryptographic signatures on packages, updates metadata, or both.
-That being said, fairly widely used distributions have been known to go for years before introducing this basic security measure (Arch, I'm looking at you), so this is a thing worth checking.
+These days, it is hard to find a distribution that does not use cryptographic signatures on packages, updates metadata, or both.
+That being said, fairly widely used distributions have been known to go for years before introducing this basic security measure (Arch, I'm looking at you), so this is something worth checking.

 #### Distros supporting UEFI and SecureBoot